Part of the application process to become a prison officer is to attend and pass a Recruitment Assessment Day (RAD).

 What to wear at the RAD?

-My advice is to attend in smart-casual clothes but also take your gym kit along, including any medication such as inhalers, for the fitness test.
+Take your gym kit along as well, including any medication such as inhalers, for the fitness test.

 Remember you also need to bring original documents that prove your right to work, a valid ID and proof of your address.
 You’ll be given guidance as to what documents to bring when invited.